 - Make sure that your sinks and tubs have strainers installed to prevent debris from clogging your drain lines.
 Be sure to clean out the strainers on a regular basis.

 - Check the hoses on your washing machine and dishwasher for leaks or bulges.
-If the hoses are older than 10 years, they should be replaced.
-Consider using braided stainless steel hoses rather than rubber hoses.
+If the hoses are 10 years old or older, you need to replace them.
+We recommend braided stainless steel hoses instead of rubber.

 - Check your toilets for cracks or leaks.
-Add several drops of food coloring to the tank.
-If color appears in the bowl after 30 minutes, it has a leak that should be repaired.
-Contact RLB Services for the repair of a toilet..
+You can put a few drops of food coloring in the tank.
+If the color shows up in the bowl after 30 minutes or so, there is a leak that should be repaired.
+Contact RLB Services for the repair of a toilet.

 - If you have a tank water heater, drain several gallons from the water heater tank to flush out sediment that can cause corrosion and reduce heating efficiency.

 - Tankless water heaters should be flushed to remove mineral deposits.
 Always check with your water heater manufacturer for specific instructions regarding maintenance of your specific make and model.